magda5281/portfolio/README.md

 Open a Pull Request 🎉

-📄 License
+## 📄 License

 This project is MIT Licensed.

-✨ Made with ❤️ by [Your Name]
+✨ Made with ❤️ by Magda